Skip to main content

 How a user’s identity factors into Canny’s feedback collection

-Written by Jacques Reulet
+Written by Canny

-Updated over a week ago
+Updated over 10 months ago

 We’ve found that feedback isn't very useful if you don't know who it's coming from.
 A request from a major company that fits your ideal customer profile, or a longstanding client on your highest paid plan will likely be more important than a request from a freemium user who just signed up last week.